 The monthly dividend is rising rapidly, and the payout ratio should allow the stock to maintain its dividend even during economic downturns.
 Moreover, with two bonus dividends in June and December, this could be the best dividend share in the market.

 This monthly dividend is for you, even if you are decades away from retirement.
-This 1.5% monthly payout ratio means that it has little or no risk of being overtaken by other dividend stocks in the market.
+This 1.5% monthly payout ratio means it has little or no risk of being overtaken by other dividend stocks in the market.

 In terms of dividends, these shares pay a monthly dividend of 0.10%, equating to approximately $1.05 per month for Immo Income, $0.00 per year for Real Estate Investment Trust (REIT) and $2.00 per week for BMO Financial Group (BNSF).
 BLV has a long history of paying dividends in shares and is a leading dividend payer.
 With a company with a long history and a consistent dividend, the stock with the safest monthly dividends on this list has the best dividend growth.

 The dividend has averaged 16% annual growth over time and will increase by 18% from 2019.
-The APU share is on the list of eligible dividend shares due to the increased distributions and the company’s long history with steady dividend growth.
+The APU share is on the list of eligible dividend shares due to the increased distributions and the company’s long history of steady dividend growth.

 Long-term share price charts, ideally on the upward trend, should have a prime quality underlying business, a long history of dividend growth, and a growing dividend.
 Dividend investors are looking for dividend shares worth buying and holding for life.
 Rather than choosing dividend stocks with the highest yield, dividend investors prefer stocks with a lower dividend ratio and have a better chance of increasing dividends over the years if they choose them.